Satoyo08/seven_ATXRs/README.md

 ### Supplementary Figure 8

-See Supplemntary Methods and splicing analysis section above.
+See the Supplementary Methods and Splicing Analysis section above.

 ### Supplementary Figure 9

-See Supplemntary Methods and  polyA-site detection section above.
+See the Supplementary Methods and polyA-site detection section above.
 For b, Full codes for visualization and the links to the intermediate files can be found in Rscripts/Supplementary_Figure9.r

-### Supplemntary Figure 10
+### Supplementary Figure 10

 See legend